-Provide your employees with training.
+Most importantly, provide your employees with training.
 If your reps can’t figure out how to use your new platform they will likely get frustrated and give up on the platform altogether.
 Providing adequate training will give them a leg up and allow them to hit the ground running.
 Also, make sure you provide ongoing help for any problems or questions that arise in the future.
 Make sure to train your supervisors and managers first so that they can lend a helping hand to anyone who has a question.
-Or, you may want to assign an in-house expert who reps can direct their questions to so that everyone can stay on track.
+Or, you may want to assign an in-house expert who reps can direct their questions so that everyone can stay on track.

 05. Just a Little Test

 Make sure that you test out your CRM before you purchase, because even if you think you have chosen the right one, your team may not agree.
 Allow them time to test it out and make sure it has all the features they need to do their jobs right.
 You may even want to consider allowing different teams to trial different CRMs to ensure that you pick the right one.